francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 ## DoS due to difficult symbols recoveries

-An attacker could try to cuase a DoS of a receiver by selectively sending source and repair symbols to trigger intensive erasure correction operations on the receiver.
+An attacker could try to cause a DoS of a receiver by selectively sending source and repair symbols to trigger intensive erasure correction operations on the receiver.
 A QUIC receiver is never forced to perform any erasure correction and may ignore any received repair symbol if it has doubts in its capabilities